Siouxland Forecast: January 15, 2020

 Thursday will be a quiet and chilly day with sunshine.
 The afternoon high is going to rise up to 23°.

 An active weather weekend is expected!
-Falling snow is likely beginning on Friday morning and persisting through Saturday morning.
+A Winter Storm Watch has been issued by the National Weather Service beginning Friday morning and lasting through Saturday evening.
+Falling snow is likely to begin on Friday morning and persist through Saturday morning.
 Snow accumulations of 3 to 5 inches will be common, but parts of NW Iowa around the Iowa Great Lakes and further north toward I-90 could wind up with around 7 inches of snow.
 The high temperature Friday will be a bit warmer at 33°.

 The wind will steadily become stronger too – gusts will exceed 50 MPH on Saturday morning.
 With the wind packing such a punch, a ground blizzard may develop Saturday with constant blowing snow keeping travel conditions challenging even after the falling snow has ended.
 Saturday will also be pretty cold with a high of 15°.